 Sometimes families with constitutional mismatch repair deficiency syndrome can feel sad, anxious, or angry.
 Parents who pass on MMR mutations to one or more of their children can feel guilty.
 Some people with MMR mutations could have trouble getting disability coverage, life insurance or long-term care insurance in some states.
 More information about genetic discrimination can be found at www.ginahelp.org.

 Are there other special health care needs for a patient with constitutional mismatch repair deficiency syndrome?

 Children with constitutional mismatch repair deficiency syndrome are at risk of developing multiple types of cancer during their lifetimes.
-They should monitor their health and adopt healthful habits throughout life.
+They should monitor their health and adopt healthy habits throughout life.
 It is important to continue to have regular physical checkups and screenings.
 That way, any cancer can be found early at the most treatable stage.

 People with this syndrome should watch closely for general signs or symptoms that could signal cancer:

 - Aches, pains, lumps or swelling that cannot be explained